-CONNECTING FAMILIES OR QUESTION a long car the by saying the rol during special times of the year, to bring the family together.
+CONNE ONG FAMILIES OR CUISE Speciamins a long car the by saying the rowy.
+Others use this form of during special times of the year, to bring the family together.

-For groups, the rosary can formalize a gatheric create connicions, unity, and peace.
+For groups, the rosary can formalize a gatheric create connotions, unity, and peace.

-"The rosary should al vays be seen and experienced as a path of contemplation."
+"The rosary should always be seen and experienced as a path of contemplation."